 eProcurement (ePro) The University's online procurement system for ordering goods and services.
-Direct Negotiation Negotiating with a single supplier without first undergoing a procurement process.
 Preferred Supplier A supplier who has been evaluated through an approved procurement process by Strategic Procurement and with whom the University has entered into a formal contract for the provision of specified goods or services.
 Requisition A Requisition is a request raised in ePro for items or services needing to be purchased.
 The Requisition would include details such as quantity, supplier, price, delivery location etc. Purchase Order (PO) A formal commitment from the University to the supplier raised in ePro to order and pay for the goods or services requested.
 A PO requires financial approval by a staff member with the appropriate expenditure delegation authority.
 Request for Quote (RFQ) A RFQ is a standard business process whose purpose is to invite suppliers to bid on specific products or services Request for Tender (RFT) A RFT is a document which contains detailed specifications or scopes of work and requires a detailed response with full pricing.
 Request for Proposal (RFP) A RFP is a document used to canvass potential solutions from suppliers when the specifications or requirements are unclear or less prescriptive.
 It requires suppliers to propose solutions as to how the scope will be met, as well as complete pricing details.